 There’s no annual fee on this card.
 The major perk of the AmEx Blue Business card is that it offers 2x Membership Rewards on every single purchase.
 I use this card for all of my business purchases that are outside of the bonus categories offered by the Chase Ink Business Preferred and Chase Ink Business Cash cards mentioned above.

-You can compare the AmEx Blue Business Plus card to other business cards HERE!
+You can check out the AmEx Blue Business Plus card HERE!